caspar/project2-f22-template/PageRank/README.md

 * `username` (the twitter_username of the user)
 * `page_rank_score` (type should be double)

+You **Don't need to execute multiple iterations of pagerank.** Just run the first iteration

 Please don't include twitter_username that is not in the Graph table as graph nodes.
 Only the Graph table is needed for this question.
 Don't include users with page_rank_score 0.

 # Extra Credit Question 8 (4 points)
 Answer the page rank question using a single recursive query.

 To get started, read the SQL slides about recursive WITH clauses.
 In the Fibonacci example, each iteration of the `WITH RECURSIVE fib` clause (recursive step) simply queried fib to produce new tuples.
-For page rank, you may need to join tables in each iteration.

 # Check Your Results